-Research Project: During the second half of the term, a 4-5 page research project will be due.
+Research Paper: During the 6th week course, a 4-5 page paper will be due.
+It will require you to examine one major religion of your choice (outside of your own tradition).
 The research paper is worth 80 points.
 Instructions are posted at the top of the course page, under your syllabus.